cx-demo/cx_groovy/README.md

 ### Install the JIRA Pipeline plugin
 1. Follow the instructions in [[2]] to install the plugin in Jenkins
-2. In Jenkins, add a JIRA site in <i>Manage Jenkins → Configure System → JIRA Steps → JIRA sites<i>
+2. In Jenkins, add a JIRA site in <i>Manage Jenkins → Configure System → JIRA Steps → JIRA sites</i>
   - <a name="JiraSiteName"></a>Name: Jira site name e.g., LOCAL, will be available in the Jenkins environment as 'JIRA_SITE'
   - URL: Jira instance URL e.g., http://localhost:8084
   - Connection Timeout: (leave default)